Herodian tetrarchy: History

+Herod's sister Salome I also received the title of queen of Jamnia, ruling Paralia and some areas in southern Perea.
+Upon her death in 10 CE, the domain was incorporated into Judea Province.

 In a turbulent period of history, the rule of the tetrarchs was relatively uneventful.
 The most trouble fell to Archelaus, who was faced with sedition by the Pharisees at the beginning of his reign, and crushed it with great severity.
 After ruling for 10 years he was removed by the emperor Augustus in 6 CE, following complaints about his cruelty and his offences against the Mosaic law.
 He was replaced by a Roman prefect, and his territory re-organized as the Roman province of Iudaea.

 Philip ruled Iturea, Trachonitis, Batanea, Gaulanitis, Auranitis and Paneas as a tetrarch until his death in 34 CE when his territories became briefly part of the Roman province of Syria, but in 37 CE were given to Herod Agrippa I with the title of king.
 Herod Agrippa I arranged for Chalcis to be handed over to his brother Herod and ruled himself in Philip's stead.
 After the banishment of Herod Antipas in 39 CE Herod Agrippa I became also ruler of Galilee and Perea, and in 41 CE, as a mark of favour by the emperor Claudius, succeeded the Roman prefect Marullus as King of Iudaea.
 With this acquisition, a Herodian Kingdom of the Jews was nominally re-established until his death in 44 CE though there is no indication that status as a province was suspended.